input-output-hk/mithril/docs/website/root/manual/operate/run-signer-node.md

 With this configuration, the proxy will:

-- accept incoming traffic originating from the internal IP of the block-producing machine
+- Accept incoming traffic originating from the internal IP of the block-producing machine
-- accept incoming traffic directed to the listening port of the proxy
+- Accept incoming traffic directed to the listening port of the proxy
-- accept incoming HTTPS traffic proxied to `mithril.network` domain hosts
+- Accept incoming HTTPS traffic proxied to `mithril.network` domain hosts
-- anonymize the traffic completely and avoid disclosing any information about the block-producing machine
+- Anonymize the traffic completely and avoid disclosing any information about the block-producing machine
-- deny all other traffic.
+- Deny all other traffic.

 :::info